voxpupuli/puppet-dhcp/README.md

 * Multiple subnet support
 * Host reservations
 * Secure dynamic DNS updates when combined with Bind
+* Can create a dummy (ignored) subnet so that the server can be used only as a helper-address target

 ## Usage
 Define the server and the zones it will be responsible for.